craigschiff/calculator/README.md

 Check out my calculator!

-To use this calculator run DIRECTIONS
+To use this calculator run npm start

 It should work as the IOS version does including edge cases.
 It was created with a local state in the calculator component.
 All of the logic is in this component.
 The state holds two terms, and an answer.
 There is a separate indicator for status which informs whether or not an operation is 'in progress'.